orcwg/cra-hub/faq/cra-itself/cra-expert-group.md

 Open source is particularly well represented, as the following open source organizations are members:

-- the Apache Software Foundation
+- the Apache Software Foundation,
-- the Eclipse Foundation
+- the Eclipse Foundation,
-- OpenSSF
+- OpenSSF, and
-- the Sovereign Tech Agency
+- the Sovereign Tech Agency.

 As described in [[Article 9]], the CRA Expert Group is consulted by the European Commission as it: